 The Greater Sullivan County Public Health Network invites all members of the community to embark on the development of a Community Health Improvement Plan for the region.
-Kicking off this community-wide project, the Public Health Network is honored to host a presentation from and conversation with José Montero, MD, Director of the Division of Public Health Services for the State of New Hampshire.
+The Public Health Network is honored to host a presentation from and conversation with José Montero, MD, Director of the Division of Public Health Services for the State of New Hampshire.

 The event will take place on Tuesday, April 7, 2015 from 10-11:30 AM at the Sugar River Bank Community Room (10 North Main Street, Newport, NH).
 Light refreshments will be served.